SilkTofu/FP-LBE-Alpro/README.md

 # FP LBE Alpro
- a simple cv page built using html, css, and java for alpro final project
+ a simple cv page built using html, css, and java for alpro final project, will be further developed soon